How to Become a Religious Educator

 What does a Religious Educator do?

 A Religious Educator conducts religious education courses.
 Responsible for preparing and delivering lectures, and leading and moderating discussion.
 Being a Religious Educator may work from religious texts or standardized course templates.
-May require a bachelor's degree.
-Additionally, Religious Educator typically reports to an Associate Pastor or Pastor.
-The Religious Educator works on projects/matters of limited complexity in a support role.
-Work is closely managed.
+Evaluates and monitors student's performance, and helps students identify and pursue personal goals.
+Additionally, Religious Educator assesses and documents students' progress.
+Typically requires a bachelor's degree.
+Typically reports to an associate pastor or pastor.
+The Religious Educator work is closely managed.
+Works on projects/matters of limited complexity in a support role.
 To be a Religious Educator typically requires 0-2 years of related experience.